deployKF/website/content/guides/getting-started.md

 ??? tip "Multiple Values Files"

     If you specify `--values` multiple times, they will be merged with later ones taking precedence (note, YAML lists are not merged, they are replaced in full).

-??? tip "Output Directory Changes"

-    Any manual changes made in the `--output-dir` will be overwritten each time the `deploykf generate` command runs, so please only make changes in your `--values` files.
-    If you find yourself needing to make manual changes, this indicates we might need a new value, so please [raise an issue](https://github.com/deployKF/deployKF/issues) to help us improve the project!

 ## 5. Apply app-of-apps